Enabling South Sudanese refugees to continue in Education

 CRESS aims to provide education to young South Sudanese people in the Dioceses of Liwolo and Kajo Keji to enable them to acquire the diverse skills required by their community.

-Our Education Sponsorship Programme sponsors selected children throughout their schooling, from primary school all the way through to university, as appropriate.
+Our Education Sponsorship Programme sponsors selected children throughout their schooling, from primary school all the way through to university or vocational training, as appropriate.
 CRESS funds the children’s education and provides them with the required equipment, such as a laptop to complete their studies.

 Considering sponsoring a refugee child?